Skip to main content

 Next-generation surgical robotics to set a new standard of care in orthopaedic surgery

-Driven by a growing and aging population, demand for orthopaedic surgery is rapidly increasing.
-Orthopaedic surgical techniques, however, have not changed in decades and 95% of procedures are performed without technological assistance.
-This means that the length and outcome of a procedure is entirely dependent on the experience of the surgeon.
-Surgical procedures are cumbersome and costly, with conventional instrumentation providing no means to collect data from the operating room (OR) to optimise procedures or facilitate patient-specific surgical planning.
+Driven by a growing and aging population as well as changing lifestyles towards more sedentariness, demand for orthopaedic surgery is rapidly increasing.
+Orthopaedic surgical techniques, however, have not evolved for decades and 90% of procedures are still performed without technological assistance.
+Manual knee replacement procedures are therefore highly surgeon-dependent in terms of length and outcome, with a high dissatisfaction rate of 20% and high infection and revision rates.
+Surgical procedures are also cumbersome and costly, with conventional instrumentation providing no means to collect data from the operating room (OR) to optimise procedures or facilitate patient-specific surgical planning.

 Ganymed is re-tooling orthopaedics with the next generation of surgical robotics.
-Our product is the first compact, ergonomic, intuitive, and cost-effective device, supporting surgeons to perform more precise and safer joint-replacement procedures.
+Our product is the first compact, ergonomic, intuitive, and cost-effective device, supporting surgeons to perform less invasive, more efficient and safer joint-replacement procedures.
 The robot introduces computer vision-driven intelligence and perception into the operating room, enabling contactless localisation of the patient’s anatomy and paving the way for a data-driven OR.

 WP1: Project management